MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenvoices-imap-tutorial.md

         ![Screenshot of showing the client secrets value.](common/client-secret.png)

-    1. Once you add a client secret, **Value** will be generated.
+    1. Once you add a client secret, **Value** is generated.
 Copy the value and use it later in the Zenvoices IMAP side configuration.

         ![Screenshot of showing how to add a client secret.](common/client.png)

 ### Create a Microsoft Entra test user

-In this section, you'll create a test user called B.Simon.
+In this section, you create a test user called B.Simon.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [User Administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator).
 1. Browse to **Identity** > **Users** > **All users**.